mstreng/recip/README.rst

 See the file VERSION for the current version.

-When using this package in a publication, it is highly likely that it is approprate certain publications.
-Please CITE the relevant JOURNAL publications, as well as giving the URL of this repository.
+When using this package in a publication, it is highly likely that it is appropriate to cite certain publications.
+Please cite the relevant journal publications, as well as giving the URL of this repository.

 Here is a list of functionalities of this repository, together with the